 An edited volume is a collection of scholarly chapters written by different authors to present their viewpoints and experiences on a specific theme.
 The chapters of the edited volume being contributed by different authors undergo a peer-reviewing process to ensure the quality and finally the consistency in style and content flow is managed by the volume editor.
 The chapters of the edited volume should be original & unpublished works of the author.

-Editor is fully responsible to invite contributors, manage peer-reviewing, accept chapters, edit and organize the contents in view of objective of the edited volume.
+The editor is fully responsible to invite contributors, manage peer-reviewing, accept chapters, editing, and organizing the contents in view of the objective of the edited volume.

 Edited Volume Proposal Submission

 To publish an edited volume with AIJR, the editor may submit an edited volume proposal to us.
 The editor should hold a Ph.D. or above degree and have expertise in the field of the proposed edited volume.
 Send your proposal to email@example.com by providing the following details-